 The lungs have smooth muscles inside.
 Epinephrine causes the smooth muscles to relax.

 Epinephrine binds to the beta-adrenergic receptors contained in the heart muscle cells.
 This causes the rate of heart contraction to increase.
-This eventually leads to a greater supply of blood to the tissues of the body.
+This eventually leads to a more excellent blood supply to the body’s tissues.

 Epinephrine is used in a medical context.
-One of the best known uses is in epinephrine injections to relieve the symptoms of allergic reactions.
+One of the best-known uses is epinephrine injections to relieve the symptoms of allergic reactions.
 Epinephrine is also sometimes used in cardiopulmonary resuscitation (CPR).

 Epinephrine injections for allergic reactions

-These allergic reactions, which are potentially fatal, are known as global anaphylaxisand can be caused by:
+These potentially fatal allergic reactions are known as global anaphylaxis and can be caused by: